ElenStr/pcl/README.md

 ```
 ./link.sh path/to/program
 ```
-The executable path/to/program will be created.
+If `path/to/program.asm` exists the executable path/to/program will be created.
 Alternatively run :
 ```
 clang-9 path/to/program.asm edsger_lib/lib.a -o executable_name
 ```
-to create the excutable and run it :
+to create the executable and run it :
 ```
 ./executable_name
 ```